The Pre-College Programs 2023 Application will open in December! Check back soon!

 English Proficiency Requirements

-If your native language is not English, we require a TOEFL score of 102 or better on the iBT (internet-based test) or iBT Home Edition, an IELTS score of 7.5 or above, or a Duolingo English Test (DET) overall score of 125 or above.
+If your native language is not English, we require a TOEFL score of 102 or better on the iBT (internet-based test) or iBT Home Edition, a TOEFL Essentials overall band score of at least 11, an IELTS score of 7.5 or above, or a Duolingo English Test (DET) overall score of 125 or above.
 Please arrange to have these scores uploaded with your application materials.
 Your official TOEFL, IELTS, or DET scores reports are required.
 Carnegie Mellon’s Pre-College Programs' TOEFL code is C534.

 If you are an international student who has attended a high school within the United States for a minimum of one year and plan to return to that high school after participation in our Pre-College Programs, you are exempt from the TOEFL/IELTS/DET requirement.
 Your unofficial transcripts must clearly show your attendance at a high school in the United States for the one-year minimum.